 Ensure the appropriate deployment and management of staff and resources to meet these needs.

-* For current holders of a TLR for current management responsibility the successful candidate would receive the next level of TLR ????

 Completed applications should be returned to the school either by email (apply@sjbc.wandsworth.sch/uk) or post.
 CVs are not accepted.
 Please note that if you complete the application form on an Apple Mac you must use ‘Adobe Acrobat Reader’ (you can get it here: http://get.adobe.com/uk/reader/ ) and not the ‘Preview’ application that comes with the computer due to an incompatibility.

-Closing date: Noon Monday …….
+Closing date: Noon Thursday 19 September

-Interview: w/c ………
+Interview: w/b Monday 23 September

 We are committed to safeguarding and promoting the welfare of children, young people and vulnerable adults and expect all staff and volunteers to share this commitment.